Avangard Omsk: Omsk Hawks (1997–2008)

-KHL history (2008–)
+KHL history (2008–present)

 2008–09

 This season is considered to be one of the worst in franchise history, with the club's reputation being tarnished both on and off the ice.
 During the summer, Anatoly Bardin, Omsk's general manager, was kept busy bringing 18 new players in, including former Pittsburgh Penguins superstar Jaromír Jágr, goaltender John Grahame and forward Stanislav Chistov.

 After an unconvincing start, Head Coach Sergey Gersonskiy was fired just six games into the season.
 He would later start legal proceedings against the club to obtain the compensation that he was allegedly entitled to under his contract.
 After a number of hearings and appeals, Gersonskiy was awarded 1 million rubles, only a small proportion of what he originally claimed.
 The Canadian Wayne Fleming was promptly appointed as new head coach.

 On October 13, 2008, young Avangard forward Alexei Cherepanov died after collapsing on the bench during a game against Vityaz Chekhov.
 He played a shift with teammate Jaromír Jágr, and the two were talking on the bench shortly after they left the ice when Cherepanov suddenly collapsed.
 After being attended to on the bench, he was carried to the dressing room where he was revived for several brief moments before finally being rushed to an intensive care unit, though it was too late.
 The ambulance that was normally at all games had already departed and had to be called back; doctors arrived on the scene 12 minutes after Cherepanov collapsed, and the battery on the defibrillator used to attempt to shock Cherepanov's heart back to life was drained.
 It took approximately 20 minutes to get him to a hospital.
 While in the care of Chekhov doctors, he was again resuscitated briefly on two occasions before ultimately passing.